JazOak/JazOak/README.md

-- 👋 Hi, I’m @JazOak
+- 👋 Hi, I’m @Jazmine
 - 👀 I’m interested in ...
-Coding, Traveling, Dining out & Anime.
+Coding, Traveling, Hiking & Dining out.
 - 🌱 I’m currently learning ...
-Beginners CSS.
+CSS.
 - 💞️ I’m looking to collaborate on ... projects in the future.
-- 📫 How to reach me ... jazmineoakes94@gmail.com .
+- 📫 How to reach me ...

 <!---
 JazOak/JazOak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.